 Beware, watching this will probably make you cringe.

 And for those who need the full, dramatic version, here you go:

 The bug crawled around in Dreckman’s head for about three minutes before him and Yankees trainer Steve Donohue worked to get the moth out of the umpire’s ear in the dugout.

 And maybe the most uneasy thing about it all?
 When they finally got it out of his ear canal, the moth was still flapping its wings like it was just your typical Wednesday night.

 One moment you are getting ready to get some rest after a long night of work.
 The next thing you know you have to stop a Major League Baseball game because a live moth is in your ear.

 This might not be gross at all to some, but there’s no doubt it caused anxiety for others.

 The good news is Dreckman returned to the field to watch the Yankees get their final three outs, moth free.

-For all of the strange things that happen in baseball, this one is certainly up there as one of the strangest of all time.
+For all of the strange things that happen in baseball, pulling a giant moth from an umpire’s ear is certainly up there as one of the strangest of all time.